 Knowing which one of these approaches to use depends on knowing your customers and your market segment.

 LinkedIn is a good example of a business that has figured this out.
-Its InMail Messages feature allows users to send direct messages to other LinkedIn members even if they’re not directly connected to them.
+Its allows users to send direct messages to other LinkedIn members even if they’re not directly connected to them.
 These can be very valuable, particularly for sales teams.
 But the number of InMails you can send depends on your LinkedIn plan.
 A free plan doesn’t allow you to send any InMails.
 Other plans can range from five to 50 InMails per month.

 LinkedIn’s approach with InMail Messages reflects a hybrid of philosophies, and it works well at targeting customers at different stages of their journey.
 These include free users looking to reach prospects outside of their connections but who cannot see the value of the product without having access to it.
 It’s also effective at reaching users with a lower-tier paid subscription who see the value of InMail Messages through direct usage and would like to upgrade to a plan that would allow them to send more messages.